 The TIG arc is created between tungsten rods.
 However, the rod remains static in the torch.
 The MIG arcs are created by an electric current that passes through the wire feed.
 This feed remains out of a torch-like gun.

 There is less penetration in the MIG arc than that of TIG welding, while these arcs are larger ones and require high heat input.
-On the other side, the TIG is a narrow one and more accurate than the MIG arc.
+On the other side, the TIG is narrow and more accurate than the MIG arc.

 2. Feeding of filler wire